gvwilson/thirdbit/_posts/2021/2021-06-25-rse-proficiency.md

 Back in 2014,
 I worked with Mike Jackson, James Hetherington, and Andrew Turner to develop a skills assessment for people who wanted to use the DiRAC supercomputing facility.
-It never really caught on---it's politically impossible to tell professors who have already paid for machine time that their grad students don't know enough about software development to use it efficiently---but I'm publishing it here in the hope that it will spur others to share what people ought to know and how we can tell if they know it.
+It never really caught on—it's politically impossible to tell professors who have already paid for machine time that their grad students don't know enough about software development to use it efficiently—but I'm publishing it here in the hope that it will spur others to share what people ought to know and how we can tell if they know it.